matesudo/wither10-CF-packs-dev-mode/README.md

 # wither10-CF-packs-dev-mode
-my curseforge packs but indev versions
+my curseforge packs but in github:) these are my creations but ported into github for more views and more packs- and for easier updates and fixes